Free School Meals

-Children may qualify for free school meals if they attend a Nottinghamshire County Council School and the parent/carer receives one of the following benefits:
+Children may qualify for free school meals if they attend a Nottinghamshire County Council School and the parent/carer receives one of the qualifying benefits below:

 Children who receive income support or income related employment support allowance in their own right are also eligible to receive free school meals (this situation often applies to post-16 pupils in special schools).